Patient education: Pacemakers (Beyond the Basics)

 Underlying causes — A variety of conditions can lead to the development of cardiac arrhythmias.
 Some of the more common causes include:

-- Abnormalities in the control and regulation of the heartbeat by the nervous system, leading to fainting (called neurocardiogenic syncope)
+●Abnormalities in the control and regulation of the heart rate and vascular tone by the nervous system, leading to fainting (called neurocardiogenic syncope)

-- Diseases of heart muscle tissue, called cardiomyopathies (see "Patient information: Dilated cardiomyopathy (Beyond the Basics)" and "Patient information: Hypertrophic cardiomyopathy (Beyond the Basics)")
+●Diseases of heart muscle tissue, called cardiomyopathies (see "Patient education: Dilated cardiomyopathy (Beyond the Basics)" and "Patient education: Hypertrophic cardiomyopathy (Beyond the Basics)")

 TEMPORARY AND PERMANENT PACEMAKERS